 - Determines property values and exemptions

-- Maintains accessed owner(s) name, mailing address, site address, and legal description
+- Maintains assessed owner(s) name, mailing address, site address, and legal description

-- Mails Notice of Proposed Taxes in August, which includes values and public hearing dates.
-However, non-ad valorem assessments are not included
+- Mails Notice of Proposed Taxes in August, which includes values, and public hearing dates.

 - Certifies tax roll and corrections to the Tax Collector